-simply limit himself to criminology.
-In the course of investigating a case he will often find himself

-of physics, biology, medicine,

-psychology. . .
-Consequently, a

-number of subfields have been

-within the field of
+The criminologist today Cannot simply himself to criminology.
+LA THE investigation he will often in the kinds of situations which M of physics, biology, medicine, psychology. . .
+Consequently, a number of subfields have been within the field of ern criminol

 The weighting or point value attached to each blank in the translation depends on the segment of Russian text being processed, not on any particular number or combination of English words.
 Thus any response that fits the context given and that accounts for the semantic features of the original Russian is correct and, in actuality, there are many different correct answers in this form of test, just as there would be many different correct translations of any given text.